alexmuturi/Microsoft-Film-Analysis/README.md

 ```
 ├── README.md              <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── index.ipynb            <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── Presentation.pdf       <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code
+├── zippedData             <- All sourced externally
 └── images                 <- Both sourced externally and generated from code
 ```